 Sarah teaches bass clarinet at the Royal Northern College of Music and is Director Performance at Sheffield University.
 Sarah hosts bass clarinet and clarinet courses on the Isle of Raasay in Scotland and runs and tutors on other wind chamber music courses in the UK and France.
 Sarah has given workshops on bass clarinet technique at many establishments around the world.

-Sarah has completed a PhD in bass clarinet multiphonic analysis at Keele University and has published ‘Spectral Immersions; A Comprehensive Guide to the Theory and Practice of Bass Clarinet Multiphonics’ via Metropolis publishers.
+has completed a PhD in bass clarinet multiphonic analysis at Keele University and has published ‘Spectral Immersions; A Comprehensive Guide to the Theory and Practice of Bass Clarinet Multiphonics’ via Metropolis publishers

 Sarah is an Henri Selmer Paris artist, a Vandoren UK artist and a Silverstein Ligature artist.